 Lifestyle changes for perimenopause

-We’re all familiar with the tried-and-true healthy lifestyle recommendations — eating plenty of veggies and prioritizing whole foods, getting enough sleep, limiting alcohol, avoiding tobacco, reducing stress, and exercising regularly (both aerobic and weight-bearing).
-All of these apply here.
 While striving to live, eat, and exercise healthier, we’d also remind you to be kind to yourself in the process.
-Any transition is also a moment to re-center what’s important to you and how you can best take care of yourself in the process.
+Any transition is also a moment to re-focus on what’s important to you and how you can best take care of yourself in the process.
 It might take a little time to get all the pieces in order.

 Building a menopause support team

+- Bring your concerns to your healthcare provider.
 It’s essential that you have a provider who listens to you and is informed about the menopause journey.
-And it’s very possible that a provider you have loved isn’t the right fit for this new stage.
 Evaluate how comfortable you feel asking questions about your symptoms, how confident you feel in the answers, and how you feel leaving appointments.
+Do you leave feeling informed and confident about your next steps?
+If not (or if you don’t feel like your provider is listening to you), find a new one!

 Where to start

 Take stock of your lifestyle.
 How much do you move your body?
 How do you manage stress?
 Do you sleep well at night?
-How’s your general eating habits?
+How are your general eating habits?
 These four factors can play a huge role in how you feel as you move through the menopause transition, and it’s never too late or too early to start making changes.
 Dr. Anna Barbieri, Elektra’s founding physician, has these top recommendations.

 Diet

-• Diversify your diet with a wide range of whole foods, especially veggies and healthy fats (e.g., olive oil, avocados, nuts like almonds and walnuts, and fatty fish)
+- Diversify your diet with a wide range of whole foods, especially veggies and healthy fats (e.g., olive oil, avocados, nuts like almonds and walnuts, and fatty fish)

-• Increase intake of organic whole soy products and flaxseed, both of which boast mild estrogenic effects
+- Increase intake of organic whole soy products and flaxseed, both of which boast mild estrogenic effects

 Exercise

-• Add on strength training (this can positively impact your bone health)
+- Add on strength training– this can positively impact your bone health

-• Never underestimate the power of a power walk – it’s a great, low-impact exercise that can get you outside and help manage stress
+- Never underestimate the power of a power walk– it’s a great, low-impact exercise that can get you outside and help manage stress

 Sleep and Stress

-• Aim for at least seven hours of sleep per night.
+- Aim for at least seven hours of sleep per night

-• Meditate, get outside, knit, go for a jog, read…do whatever you need to do to manage stress on a daily basis, even if it’s just for a few minutes.
+- Meditate, get outside, knit, go for a jog, read… do whatever you need to do to manage stress on a daily basis, even if it’s just for a few minutes

 All of these are important, but if this all seems overwhelming and you need to choose an area to focus on first, go with diet.
 Building healthy eating habits now will help you through menopause and well beyond.

 “There isn’t one perfect diet for everyone,” explains Dr. Barbieri.
 “But the common themes are plant-heavy and whole food, with low refined carbohydrates and sugar.
-At the end of the day, it’s about balance…I love seeing the tremendously beneficial effect a dietary change can have while being aware that we do not cross over into obsession and rigid patterns.”
+At the end of the day, it’s about balance… I love seeing the tremendously beneficial effect a dietary change can have, while being aware that we do not cross over into obsession and rigid patterns.”

 For too long, too many of us have entered perimenopause without the tools and resources we need to thrive, which means this 8-10 year journey is experienced in a way that’s deeply isolating, lonely, and scary.
 Knowledge makes a difference.
 Community makes a difference.
 You’ve got this!